google/googletest/googlemock/docs/gmock_faq.md

       .Times(0);
 ```

+### I need to mock a Stubby server.
+Should I use gMock or the service mocker? {#GMockVsServiceMocker}

+To quote PiotrKaminski, the author of the service mocker:

+You can find an introduction to the service mocker
+[here](http://go/stubby-codelab#test-client), and detailed documentation in
+net/rpc/testing/public/servicemocker.h.
+As I'm the author of the framework my
+opinion on it can hardly be objective, but here are the main advantages it has
+over gMock when it comes to mocking Stubby services:

+*   Services are mocked dynamically so there's no need to manually write mock
+    service implementations.
+*   The client's calls go through a real Stubby channel, which will catch some
+    errors that calling a service implementation directly would miss.
+*   The service mocker is aware of sync/async client distinctions and common
+    Stubby threading strategies, and in general allows you to exert more control
+    over when the callback is made.
+*   The base syntax and semantics are very similar to gMock, but Stubby-specific
+    matchers and actions make the testing code more compact.
+*   A powerful expectation grouping mechanism allows expressing complicated
+    async call ordering constraints in a readable fashion.
+*   By the end of the week, there'll be built-in support for testing call
+    cancellation.

+Some disadvantages:

+*   The service mocker documentation is not as good as gMock's.
+*   The error messages are probably not as good as gMock's either.
+*   You can only mock services, not arbitrary classes.
+Expectations do not
+    interact with gMock's.
+*   Slightly different expectation matching semantics in corner cases, which
+    could get confusing if you're using gMock as well.

+In my biased opinion, if you only need to mock out Stubby services, you should
+look at the service mocker first.
+If you need to mock out other classes too, and
+especially if you need to express relationships between service and other
+expectations, you're probably better off with gMock.

 ### I have a failed test where gMock tells me TWICE that a particular expectation is not satisfied.
 Isn't this redundant?

 When gMock detects a failure, it prints relevant information (the mock function